MQ3 alcohol sensor Arduino code | Step by step instructions

 The tin dioxide-coated sensing element (we talked about above) absorbs oxygen to the surface when heated to a high temperature.
 When fresh air enters the sensor, electrons are attracted to oxygen molecules from the tin dioxide zone.
 Then a layer of electron decay forms below the tin dioxide particles.
 Also, a potential barrier is created.
 The tin dioxide film then blocks the flow of electric current.
 So, the output voltage decreases.

-Sensor activation on alcohol.
+Sensor activation on alcohol

 When the alcohol mixture is brought close to the air sensor, it reacts with the tin dioxide, reducing the surface absorption of oxygen.
 Then the potential barrier decreases.
 The electrons are then released into the tin dioxide.
 Then the current flows freely.
 So, the output voltage increases.
+We can get this output voltage in the form of Analog and Digital input.
+That task is performed by the module to which this sensor is connected.
+The Potentiometer in this module can also change the sensitivity of the digital input.

-OK, now let’s see the pin structure of this sensor.
+OK, now let’s see the pin structure of this sensor

 Step 1